lavmot-ms/PG-AIML/Utils/README.md

 ## Contributing
 <blockquote>
 <p>

- Should you need add a tool and need assistance feel free to contact me at:
+Should you need to add an automation script please feel free to contact me at:
-Lavius.Motileng@outlook.com
+Lavius.Motileng@outlook.com or fork the repo!
 <br>
 </p>
 </blockquote>